2019 Dubai Women's Sevens

-The 2019 Dubai Women's Sevens will be an tournament held at The Sevens Stadium in Dubai, United Arab Emirates from 5–7 December 2019.
+The 2019 Dubai Women's Sevens will be a tournament held at The Sevens Stadium in Dubai, United Arab Emirates from 5–7 December 2019.
 It will be the ninth edition of the Dubai Women's Sevens and will also be the second tournament of the 2019–20 World Rugby Women's Sevens Series.

 Format

 The teams are drawn into three pools of four teams each.
 Each team plays every other team in their pool once.
 The top two teams from each pool advance to the Cup/Plate brackets while the top 2 third place teams also compete in the Cup/Plate.
 The other teams from each group play-off for the Challenge Trophy.

 Teams

 Twelve teams will compete in the tournament with eleven being the core teams that compete throughout the entire season.
 The invited team for this tournament is Japan who was invited after last competing in the previous round.